cozodb/cozo-docs/source/stored.rst

 * ``%if <cond> %then ... (%else ...) %end`` for conditional execution.
   There is also a negated form beginning with ``%if_not``.
 The ``<cond>`` part is either a query expression or an ephemeral relation.
-Either way, the condition ends up being a relation, and a relation is considered truthy if the last field of its first row is truthy as determined by the ``to_bool`` function, and is considered falsy if the relation contains no rows, or the last field of its first row is falsy as determined by the ``to_bool`` function.
+Either way, the condition ends up being a relation, and a relation is considered falsy if the relation contains no rows and truthy otherwise.

 * ``%loop ... %end`` for looping, you can use ``%break`` and ``%continue`` inside the loop.
   You can prefix the loop with ``%mark <marker>``, and use ``%break <marker>`` or ``%continue marker``